 Chronology of the life of Christ

-We can see from the statement in Matthew 2:7 and 16 that it is said that Jesus was born at least a year and some months (less than 2 years as per verse 16) prior to the Magi's visit.
-However, as per Jewish counting, which counted an extra unit in terms of chronology, this is actually not less than 2 years, but less than 1 year; i.e. Jesus was a few months at the time of the Magi's coming.
-It's not said how long after the journey to Egypt Herod died, which happened when Jesus was some months old, but the text implies that it was not too long, not more than a few years at most.
-In any case we can assume that Jesus was a few months old at the time of Herod's death.
+We can see from the statement in Matthew 2:7, 16 that it is said that Jesus was born at least a year and some months (less than 2 years according to v.16) prior to the Magi's visit.
+It's not said how long after the journey to Egypt Herod died, but the text implies that it wasn't too long; perhaps a few months.
+In conclusion, we can assume Jesus was around 1.5-2 years old at the time of Herod's death.